vilhuvoj/G16-A3/README.md

 - **Environmental Impact Reporting:** In ongoing projects, regular LCA assessments can help in monitoring and reporting the evolving environmental impact and sustainability performance.

-## Script explanation on an IDM diagram
+## Script overview on an IDM diagram
 ![diagram](https://github.com/vilhuvoj/G6-A3/assets/150557585/0fdac90f-62f4-490d-9b91-f27b44153760)